-a.
+- a.
 Functional qualification specifications for qualifying each production article to ensure compliance with this CTSO.

 - b.
-Equipment calibration procedures. - c.
-Schematic drawings. - d.
-Wiring diagrams. - e.
-Material and process specifications. - f.
-If the article includes software, the appropriate documentation defined in RTCA/DO-178B specified in paragraph 3.f of this CTSO, including all data supporting the applicable objectives in RTCA/DO-178B Annex A, Process Objectives and Outputs by Software Level. - g.
-If the article includes complex custom airborne electronic hardware, the appropriate hardware life cycle data in combination with design assurance level, as defined in RTCA/DO-254, Appendix A, Table A-l.
-For simple custom airborne electronic hardware, the following data: test cases or procedures, test results, test coverage analysis, tool assessment and qualification data, and configuration management records, including problem reports. - h.
-If the article contains non-CTSO function(s), the applicant must also make available items 6.a through 6.h as they pertain to the non-CTSO function(s). - i.
-All the data necessary to evaluate the geo stationary (GEO)
+Equipment calibration procedures.

+- c.
+Schematic drawings.

+- d.
+Wiring diagrams.

+- e.
+Material and process specifications.

+- f.
+If the article includes software, the appropriate documentation defined in RTCA/DO-178B or RTCA/DO-178C specified in paragraph 3.f of this CTSO, including all data supporting the applicable objectives in RTCA/DO-178B or RTCA/DO-178C Annex A, Process Objectives and Outputs by Software Level.

+- g.
+If the article includes complex custom airborne electronic

+hardware, the appropriate hardware life cycle data in combination with design assurance level, as defined in RTCA/DO-254, Appendix A, Table A-l.
+For simple custom airborne electronic hardware, the following data: test cases or procedures, test results, test coverage analysis, tool assessment and qualification data, and configuration management records, including problem reports.

+- h.
+All the data necessary to evaluate the geo stationary (GEO) satellite bias as defined in RTCA/DO-229E, Section 2.1.4.1.5. - i.
+If the article contains non-CTSO function(s), the applicant must also make available items 6.a through 6.h as they pertain to the non-CTSO function(s).